makersmakingchange/Slithering-Snake-Switch-Adapted-Toy/README.md

  - Instagram: [@makersmakingchange](https://www.instagram.com/makersmakingchange)

 ### Contact Us
-For technical questions, to get involved, or to share your experience we encourage you to visit [MMC Forum](https://forum.makersmakingchange.com) or contact info@makersmakingchange.com
+For technical questions, to get involved, or to share your experience we encourage you to visit the website or contact info@makersmakingchange.com